azyablov/fat/lib/jsonrpc/json-rpc.md

         note "Used to verify that the system accepts a configuration transaction before applying it to the system."
         VALIDATE
     }
-    EnumMethods "1" --o method: is one of
+    EnumMethods "1" --o Method: is one of

     class EnumOutputFormats {
         <<enumeration>>